 We ensure that children are able to make connections between different parts of the world by undertaking local studies and comparing their findings to the part of the world they are currently studying.
-Making these links allow children to understand how different cultures and member's of society live in a different was to themselves.
+Making these links allow children to understand how different cultures and members of society live in a different way to themselves.

 The History curriculum states that children must be taught to: